infrahouse/terraform-aws-jumphost/README.md

 }
 ```

 > Note: initial instances do not trigger the DNS lambda.
-Need to refresh the ASG manually to update DNS.
+We need to refresh the ASG manually to update DNS.
 > This limitation should be fixed in the future.

 ## IAM instance profile